gemseo/gemseo/doc_src/source/software/installation.rst

 -----------

 This step is optional
-and only required on windows or for python 2.7.
+and only required on Windows or for Python 2.7.

 Download :download:`this file <../../../environment-py3.yml>`
 and create an anaconda environment for |g| with